-At Sellindge we intend to develop computational thinking and creativity so that children are ready to participate effectively in the digital world.
-Computing involves how computer systems work, how to design and build programs, how to develop their ideas using technology and to create a range of content.
+At Sellindge we intend to develop computational thinking and creativity so that children are ready to participate effectively in the ever changing digital world.
+Computing involves how computer systems work, how to design and build programs, how to develop their ideas using technology and to create a range of digital artefects.
 We want our pupils to develop a positive mindset towards technology so that they are confident to use their skills and understanding, especially as technology develops at such a pace.
 We encourage exploration as well as resilience, so that when things go differently to what we may have thought, the children have the confidence to learn from this and move their learning forward.

 Computing Curriculum ( National Curriculum)